Moorings in Newport Harbor

-- All locations must be allocated by Harbor Operations staff and moorings inspected before installation.
+- All locations must be allocated by the Harbor Department staff and moorings inspected before installation.

 - The top and bottom chain shall be shackled together to form one continuous length.

-- Length of mooring chains shall be determined by Harbor Operations staff.
+- Length of mooring chains shall be determined by Harbor Department staff.